Jungle Movement of Gilan

-The Jangal (Forest or Jungle) Movement (Persian: جنبش جنگل) was a rebellion against the monarchist central government of the Sublime State of Iran in Gilan, which lasted from 1915 to 1921.
+The Jangal (Forest or Jungle) Movement (جنبش جنگل) was a rebellion against the monarchist central government of the Sublime State of Iran in Gilan, which lasted from 1915 to 1921.

 Conquest of Tehran

-In July 1909, following the dissolution of the parliament during the reign of Mohammad Ali Shah and the 1908 bombardment of the Majlis, constitutionalist fighters from Gilan and the Bakhtiari tribe advanced toward the capital.
+In July 1909, following the dissolution of the parliament during the reign of Mohammad Ali Shah Qajar and the 1908 bombardment of the Majlis, constitutionalist fighters from Gilan and the Bakhtiari tribe advanced toward the capital.
 With the capture of Tehran, alongside the Bakhtiari tribesmen, they reestablished the constitutional system in Iran.
 Sepahdar-e Azam Tonekaboni, the commander of the Gilani constitutionalists, was also appointed Prime Minister.